huggingface/text-generation-inference/README.md

 A Rust, Python and gRPC server for text generation inference.
 Used in production at [HuggingFace](https://huggingface.co) to power Hugging Chat, the Inference API and Inference Endpoint.

-Text Generation Inference v1.0 was released under a new license: HFOIL 1.0.
-Learn more about the rationale behind the change [here](https://github.com/huggingface/text-generation-inference/issues/726).

 </div>

 ## Table of contents